 What does not appear in these indexes is major work which did not involve casting, tuning or original installation of bells.
 (An exception is made for certain keyboard replacements.)
-Transmission replacements, reconstruction of frames, etc., &c., may be described in the Remarks sections of site data pages, but are not indexed.
+Transmission replacements, reconstructions of frames, etc., &c., may be described in the Remarks sections of site data pages, but are not indexed.
 Carillon builders and rebuilders who are not also bellfounders may likewise be identified, but are not indexed.

 There are three categories of bellfoundry index pages:

 Typical introduction: The XYZ foundry, now closed, provided bells for various carillons and chimes throughout the world.
 See the bottom of this page for some historical notes.